The Betrayal of Volodymyr Zelensky

 As I watched Zelensky rise from afar, I couldn’t quite believe that Ukraine would elect a Jewish vaudevillian as its president.
 My grandmother came from western Ukraine, and I grew up hearing bitter stories about the anti-Semitism of her neighbors.
 When I first visited the country, in 2002, her voice rattled around my head.
 I decided against announcing my Jewishness to my translator, although I struggled to fabricate fresh reasons to refuse the pork he kept ordering for me.
 During one of our meals, he confirmed the wisdom of my reticence by noting confidingly, “Stalin was a bastard to Ukraine because he was a Jew.”
 (Stalin was a bastard, but he was not a Jew.)

 I knew the worst about Ukraine’s past, but I also knew that Zelensky was running in a country transformed by two revolutions and a deep desire to join the European Union.
 I witnessed the new Ukraine on a visit to a settlement called Anatevka.
 Every American Jew (and show-tune aficionado of a certain age) is familiar with the name Anatevka.
-It’s the fictional locale where the great Yiddish writer Sholem Alechim set his cycle of stories about Tevye the Dairyman.
+It’s the fictional locale where the great Yiddish writer Sholem Aleichem set his cycle of stories about Tevye the Dairyman.
 With the Broadway and film version of these stories, Fiddler on the Roof, Tevye became a beloved folk philosopher and the somewhat kitschy symbol of the world that Jewry left behind.

-After Russian invaded Ukraine in 2014, a Hassidic rabbi made it his mission to build the real version of famous shtetl in the suburbs of Kyiv.
+After Russian invaded Ukraine in 2014, a Hassidic rabbi made it his mission to build the real version of that famous shtetl in the suburbs of Kyiv.
 It would house Jewish refugees from war-torn cities in the East.
 In the rabbi’s vision, the gathered exiles would reside in the manner of their ancestors.
 (As Tevye might say: Tradition!)

 When I went to visit earlier this fall, the Uber driver turned off the highway at the Mary Kay cosmetics factory and pulled into a muddy driveway.
 An elderly security guard in a threadbare camouflage uniform with a wool collar stopped the car at a checkpoint that protects the village.
 My translator had called the rabbi in Kyiv to book a tour, but his office had declined my request, citing a recent experience with a rude American journalist.
 I went anyway, and the guard was so excited to show off Anatevka that he didn’t bother scrutinizing my presence.
 He led me past tall stacks of wood that would heat the shtetl through the coming winter.
 We crossed paths with young men with long beards and yarmulkes carrying boards to a construction site.